-The basic required content of ITI strategies clarified in the present proposals to the European Parliament and Council of Ministers are:
+The basic required content of territorial strategies is prescribed with the EU regulation 2021/1060 of the European Parliament and of the Council of Ministers from 24 June 20212122 are:

-- a) The geographical area covered by the strategy.
-Any geographical area with particular territorial features can be the subject of an ITI, ranging from specific urban neighbourhoods with multiple deprivations to the urban, metropolitan, urban-rural, sub-regional, or inter-regional levels. - b) An analysis of the development needs and the potential of the area.
-The basic required content of ITI strategies has been clarified in the present proposals to the European Parliament and Council of Ministers. - c) A description of an integrated approach to address the identified development needs and the potential.
-The actions to be implemented through ITI must contribute to the thematic objectives of the relevant priority axes of the participating Operational Programme(s), - d) A description of the involvement of partners in the preparation and in the implementation of the strategy.
-The Managing Authority (MA) of the Operational Programme (OP) bears the final responsibility for managing and implementing the operations of an ITI.
-However, it may designate intermediate bodies (IBs), including local authorities, regional development bodies or non-governmental organisations.
+- a) The geographical area covered by the strategy. - b) An analysis of the development needs and the potential of the area.
+The basic required content of ITI strategies has been clarified in the present proposals to the European Parliament and Council of Ministers23. - c) A description of an integrated approach to address the identified development needs and the potential. - d) A description of the involvement of partners in the preparation and in the implementation of the strategy.